logoscreative/archetype/README.md

 ### archetype_search_action ###

 (string) Pass a custom URL for the form action; used in `searchform.php` (therefore, when you call `get_search_form()`)

+## Troubleshooting ##

+Please feel free to file an issue here if you find a bug, and I'll do my best to fix it if it betters the theme for everyone.
+I'll gladly review pull requests for new features, and will consider merging it—again if it betters the theme for everyone.

+**For the most part, this will be unsupported.** I'll do what I can, but don't expect much.